sebastienros/yessql/README.md

 YesSql is a .NET Core document database interface over relational databases which allows you to define documents and indexes using plain old CLR objects.
 The main difference with document databases is that it uses any RDBMS to store them, which gives you all the power of SQL databases like transactions, replication, reporting, ...
 But the main advantage might be that there is no magic involved, it's pure SQL !

+A video about YesSql was recorded and is available here https://www.youtube.com/watch?v=D42eK6CJjF4

 FAQ
 -------------------